fluffyfreak/GLSLPlanet/README.md

 GLSLPlanet
 ==========

-An environment where I could work on CPU terrain generation for Pioneer Space Sim, without the overhead of Pioneer Space Sim!
+An environment where I could work on GPU terrain generation for Pioneer Space Sim, without the overhead of Pioneer Space Sim!

 1. The GeoSphere code from Pioneer Space Sim (https://github.com/pioneerspacesim/pioneer)!
 2. GLSL generation of heightmaps using Framebuffer Objects and rendering to textures.